Divorce is a challenging time for anyone. It’s expensive, emotionally draining, and may even impact your immigration status in the U.S.

 Filing the Waiver for a Joint Filing Requirement

 Getting a divorce after you receive your conditional green card should not keep you from filing your I-751 petition.
 While you can file this on your own, it is a good idea to talk to an immigration attorney before submitting this form.
 Remember, the stakes in this situation are high.
 If you don’t file Form I-751 or if the petition is unsuccessful, it will likely result in deportation (removal proceedings).
+You need to seek advice from a knowledgeable Lexington deportation defense lawyer, to know your options for your specific situation..
 You need to seek advice from an attorney to know your options for your specific situation.

 Divorce After a Green Card Application Is Submitted